CDCgov/MIRA-NF/README.md

 - Tiny test data from ONT Influenza genome and SARS-CoV-2-spike - 40Mb [Download](https://centersfordiseasecontrol.sharefile.com/d-s839d7319e9b04e2baba07b4d328f02c2).
 - Full test data set - the data set from above + full genomes of Influenza and SARS-CoV-2 from Illumina MiSeqs 1 Gb [Download](<https://centersfordiseasecontrol.sharefile.com/d-s3c52c0b25c2243078f506d60bd787c62>).

-To run this pipeline with the MIRA setup:
+To run this pipeline with the MIRA-NF setup:

 First, prepare a samplesheet with your input data that looks as follows: